wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-infrastructure-services.md

 ## Getting started
 You can host [SQL Server on Azure Virtual Machines](/home/features/virtual-machines/sql-server/) in a variety of configurations, ranging from a single database server to a multi-machine configuration using AlwaysOn Availability Groups and an Azure Virtual Network.

 >[AZURE.NOTE] Running SQL Server on an Azure VM is one option for storing relational data in Azure.
 You can also use the Azure SQL Database service.
-For more information, see [Understanding Azure SQL Database and SQL Server in Azure VMs](/documentation/articles/data-management-azure-sql-database-and-sql-server-iaas).
+For more information, see [Understanding Azure SQL Database and SQL Server in Azure VMs](/documentation/articles/data-management-azure-sql-database-and-sql-server-iaas/).

 To create a SQL Server virtual machine in Azure, you must first obtain an Azure Platform subscription.
 You can purchase an Azure subscription at [Purchase Options](/pricing/overview/).
 To try it free, visit [Azure trial](/pricing/1rmb-trial/).

 ### Deploy a SQL Server instance on a single VM

-After signing up for a subscription, the easiest way to deploy a SQL Server virtual machine in Azure is to [provision a SQL Server machine gallery image in the Azure](/documentation/artic Azure](/documentation/articles/virtual-machines-sql-server-provision-resource-manager)  .
+After signing up for a subscription, the easiest way to deploy a SQL Server virtual machine in Azure is to [provision a SQL Server machine gallery image in the Azure](/documentation/articles/virtual-machines-sql-server-provision-resource-manager/).
 Those images include licensing of SQL Server in the pricing for the VM.
-

 It is important to note that there are two models for creating and managing Azure virtual machines: classic and Resource Manager.
-Microsoft recommends that most new deployments use the Resource Manager model.
+Azure recommends that most new deployments use the Resource Manager model.
 Some of the SQL Server documentation for Azure VMs still refers exclusively to the classic model.
-These topics are being updated over time to use the new Azure Management Portal and the Resource Manager model.
-For more information, see [Understanding Resource Manager deployment and classic deployment](/documentation/articles/resource-manager-deployment-model).
+These topics are being updated over time to use the new Azure portal and the Resource Manager model.
+For more information, see [Understanding Resource Manager deployment and classic deployment](/documentation/articles/resource-manager-deployment-model/).

->[AZURE.NOTE] When possible, use the latest [Azure Management Portal](https://manage.windowsazure.cn/) to provision and manage SQL Server Virtual Machines.
+>[AZURE.NOTE] When possible, use the latest [Azure portal](https://portal.azure.cn/) to provision and manage SQL Server Virtual Machines.
 It defaults to using Premium Storage and offers Automated Patching, Automated Backup, and AlwaysOn configurations.
-

 The following table provides a matrix of available SQL Server images in the virtual machine gallery.